arcboundrav/evodom/README.md

 over action classes of the sort just described.

-Although the distributions are identical, the labeling of M each Strategy uses---i.e., which action class maps to X, Y, and Z, respectively---is subject to natural selection.
+Although the distributions are identical, the labeling of M each Strategy uses—i.e., which action class maps to X, Y, and Z, respectively—is subject to natural selection.
 Of interest is the labeling which corresponds to the following policy which often leads to maximizing the number of Action plays per Action Phase: